VoronDesign/VoronUsers/printer_mods/nateb16/THE_FILTER/THE_FILTER_FYSETC_EDITION/README.md

 * center pin is positive
 * side pins are GND
 * place connector into jig and tape down to more easily attach wires
-2) Cut USB connector off it has two 24awg one red wire and one black. the sheath needs to be cut back and the wires stripped to prepare for crimping
+2) If applicable Cut USB connector off exposing red and black wire otherwise proceed to step 3
-3) Crimp on jst-XH and press the end of the connector into mounting bracket use super glue if the connector feels to loose
+3) Crimp on ferrules and press the end of the power cable into 3d printed mounting bracket (use super glue if the connector feels to loose)
 4) Connect to MCU and adjust your config (I encourage the filter to be set up using andrew ellis bed fan macro)

+<h2>IMPORTANT</h2>

+* CONNECT WIRES TO SPARE HOTEND PORTS TO PROTECT THE MCU in case of accidental disconnects for the filter.

+* DO NOT REMOVE THE PRINTED LID WHILE THE BUILDPLATE IS WARM (DOING SO INTRODUCES BOWING TO THE PART RESULTING IN A BAD SEAL AND TERRIBLE PERFORMANCE)

 <h2>Sample config (pulled from andrew ellis github)</h2>